CSC207-UofT/course-project-internet-explorers/phase0/CRC.md

 # `class CharacterManager`

 ### Responsibilities
-* moveCharacter: method, takes directional commands from keyboard input and moves character
-* attackObject: method, attacks nearest object when the range <= distance to that object (for NPCs)
-* takeDamage/depleteHealth: method, takes health away from the character when hit
+* Animate the character based on inputs
+  * Inputs from some `InputManager` stored as a `ControlsState`
+* Responsible for what happens upon certain inputs
+  * moveCharacter: update character's position
-* openInventory: method, displays inventory for user
+  * useItem: method, activates an inventory item
+  * addInventory(item): add item to inventory
-* useItem: method, chooses item from inventory
+  * removeInventory(item): remove item from inventory
-* placeItem: method, places current item on hand onto map
+  * openInventory: method, returns inventory contents (use presenter to display)

 ### Collaborators
 Player, Enemy, Defender, Collidable